Rosie on the House: 10 things Arizona homeowners do wrong

 People are also reading…

 3. Homeowners flush items down the commode that they shouldn’t.
 Really, nothing should be flushed down the toilet that it wasn’t specifically designed for.
 Even Q-tips and cotton balls have been known to clog a few drains.
-Face tissues should always go in the trash can, NOT down the toilet.
-This, and many other items are not easily biodegradable and can clog drain pipes.
+Face tissues should always go in the trash can, not down the toilet.
+These, and many other items, are not easily biodegradable and can clog drain pipes.
 These problems can be especially troubling for those with a septic system.

 4. Homeowners use too much soap.
 Despite what your grandmother used to tell you, you're not that dirty.
 Using excessive amounts of soap in your clothes washer dulls your threads and shortens the life of your clothing.
 The solution is to run a washing machine cleaner through your washer once a month and cut back the amount of detergent you use.
 HASSAR, a Rosie-Certified-Partner suggests: